Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-A simple instant pot dal is an easy, healthy and delicious weeknight dinner!
-Made with cauliflower, diced tomatoes, carrots, bell pepper, moong dal, and Indian spices, its a nutritious dish with only 25 minutes of hands on time.
-Family-friendly and a one pot meal!
+Instant Pot Dal is an easy, healthy, and delicious weeknight dinner!
+Made with diced tomatoes, moong dal, a few hidden veggies, and Indian spices, it’s a nutritious dish with only 25 minutes of hands-on time.
+A one-pot family-friendly meal!

-instant pot dal in a stainless steel bowl with a dollop of yogurt on top
+Cooked Instant Pot dal in a stainless steel bowl with a dollop of yogurt on top.

 Latest Recipe Video!